mitre/redhat-enterprise-linux-7-stig-baseline/README.md

 All the profile's tests (`controls`) apply to the `host` but many of the controls are `Not Appliciable` when running inside a `docker container`.
 When running inside a `docker container`, the tests that only applicable to the host will be marked as `Not Appliciable` automatically.

-To review which controls are `container only`, see: [CONTAINER-ONLY-TESTS.md](CONTAINER-ONLY-TESTS.md) in the root of the profile.
+To review which controls are `container only`, see: [container_applicable_controls.md](https://gitlab.dsolab.io/scv-content/inspec/operating-systems/redhat-enterprise-linux-7-stig-baseline/-/wikis/container_applicable_controls.md) on the wiki.

 ## Tailoring to Your Environment